Permanent Residence UK 2026 : Requirements & How to Get It

 In most cases, yes.
 ILR and settled status remove the need for a sponsored role, salary thresholds and route-specific work conditions.
 This allows individuals to change jobs, work for multiple employers or become self-employed without needing immigration permission tied to a specific sponsor.

 However, permanent residence does not remove the need for employers to carry out right to work checks.
-Employers must still follow the prescribed process and retain compliant evidence.
+Employers need to follow the prescribed process and retain compliant evidence.
 For employer-facing guidance, see right to work checks.

 3. Can permanent residence be lost?

-Yes.
-Permanent residence is not the same as citizenship and can be lost if certain conditions are breached.
+Permanent residence does not carry the same security as citizenship.
+It can be lost where the legal conditions for retaining it are no longer met.

 4. How absences from the UK affect permanent residence